edgedb/easy-edgedb/README.md

 };
 ```

 And then remove her from the other two.
-We'll just give them an empty set.
+We'll just give them a sad empty set.

 ```
 UPDATE NPC FILTER .name in {'John Seward', 'Quincey Morris'}